 The role of thermally broken profiles…

-Further field testing in compliance with SANS204 indicated that a U-value can be dramatically decreased by 55% using double glazed Low-E windows with thermally broken aluminium frame configurations.
+Further field testing in compliance with SANS204 indicated that a U-value can be dramatically reduced by 55% using double glazed Low-E windows with thermally broken aluminium frame configurations.

 Calculation and Steps…